Temple Eagles: The ballparks

-Early Temple teams played home games at Woodson Field.
-The site is still in use as a football and soccer facility for Temple High School.
+Early Temple teams hosted minor league home games at Woodson Field.
+Today, the site is still in use as a football and soccer facility for Temple High School.
 Woodson Field is located at 670 West Elm, Temple, Texas.

 The Temple Eagles played their minor league home games at American Legion Park in Temple, Texas.

 Year–by–year records

 Notable alumni

 The following Temple alumni advanced to the major leagues in their careers: